stealjs/steal-tools/doc/guides/progressive_loading.md

 If you have a large single page app, you may want to progressively load parts of the app.
 Here's how you might do that:

+## Setup

+This simple single page app demonstrates progressive loading.
+It uses a common but simple file structure, but Steal supports a wide variety of other configuration options which can be found [steal here].

+To get started, ensure [Node.js](http://nodejs.org/) and [bower](http://bower.io/) are installed on your computer.
+Initialize a `package.json` and install [steal-tools].

+	> npm init
+	> npm install steal-tools --save-dev

+Next, initialize `bower` and install `jquery` and `steal`.

+	> bower init
+	> bower install jquery --save
+	> bower install steal --save

-## Write your modules
+## Create your modules

-Write out your main module to load only the bare minimum to determine what "page" you are on.
+Create a main module that loads only the bare minimum to determine what "page" you are on.
 A bare bones example might have a file structure like:

     bower_components/